What Nutrition Research Shows - Our Partners

 If there is one thing we have committed ourselves to here at Nutrient Rich® Life, it is this—we do our nutrition research.
 That is why we have developed strong relationships with nutrition research partners including the Nutritional Research Foundation (NRF) and NutritionFacts.org for guidance.
 This enables us to get the latest nutrition facts immediately, and avoid personal bias, dogma and commercial pseudo-science.

 Nutrient Rich® is a sponsor of the Nutritional Research Foundation (NRF), which represents a unique stance in plant-based nutritional research, by advocating a high-nutrient, whole-food, vegetable-based diet.
 They emphasize a “nutritarian” approach—choosing food based on its nutrient content, while keeping animal products to a minimum, or to less than 10% of all food consumption.
+Vegan may be ideal.
 This philosophy, which is based on verifiable and strict science, demonstrates the capability to prevent, manage and reverse disease through proper nourishment.

 In some instances, securing vital health requires supplementation of specific nutrients that are lacking, due to poor absorption or food and environment deficiencies.
 The NRP embraces responsible supplementation, when used in conjunction with current, relevant science.
 Although the NRP recognizes that a vegan diet is not always necessary for everyone, they thoroughly believe in conducting their work with a humanitarian spirit and the utmost of scientific integrity.
 They recognize that individuals following a plant-based lifestyle often exhibit a passion for living creatures.
 Out of respect for their loyal donors and the entire planet, they have no plans to participate in animal testing or inhumane experimentation.